-The Audit Committee of the Board has selected, and as a matter of good corporate governance, is requesting ratification by the stockholders of the selection of PricewaterhouseCoopers LLP to serve as our independent registered public accountants for the year ending December 31, 2017.
-PricewaterhouseCoopers LLP served as our independent registered public accountants for the year ended December 31, 2016.
+The Audit Committee of the Board has selected, and as a matter of good corporate governance, is requesting ratification by the stockholders of the selection of PricewaterhouseCoopers LLP to serve as our independent registered public accountants for the year ending December 31, 2018.
+PricewaterhouseCoopers LLP has served as our independent registered public accountants since 2007.
 If a favorable vote is not obtained, the Audit Committee may reconsider the selection of PricewaterhouseCoopers LLP.
 Even if the selection is ratified, the Audit Committee, in its discretion, may select different independent auditors if it subsequently determines that such a change would be in the best interest of the Company and its stockholders.